THURSDAY, APRIL 19

 Today, large companies are starting their own incubators and corporate venture capital arms to participate with early stage companies and practice the art of external innovation to jump-start growth.
 What can be learned from this new approach and what can large brands learn from PE firms and other experienced investors in identifying growth opportunities?

-- Tom Spier, Boulder Food Group
+- Tom Spier, Founder and Managing Partner, Boulder Food Group

 - Chuck Templeton, Managing Director, S2G Ventures: Sustainable Future of Food and Ag